-Electromagnetic and weak structure of the nucleon studied within Bayesian neural network methods
+Electromagnetic and weak structure of the nucleon studied within Bayesian neural network methods | AI for Physics

 Our project focused on developing Bayesian neural network methods for studying the nucleon’s electroweak structure.
 This approach reduced the dependence of the analysis on model assumptions and enabled a more reliable extraction of physical observables.
 The work led to new parametrizations of electromagnetic and axial form factors, studies of two-photon exchange effects, comparisons with quantum field-theoretical calculations, and a Bayesian determination of the proton charge radius.